ninenines/erlang.mk/README.md

 In the latter case you need to create a variable `dep_*` with the asterisk replaced by the project name, for example `cowboy`.
 This variable must contain three things: the fetching method used, the URL and the version requested.
+These lines must be defined before the erlang.mk include line.

 The following snippet overrides the Cowboy version required: